istex/istex-search/README.md

 Istex-dl is ezmaterized so you just have to deploy the latest [istex-dl docker image](https://hub.docker.com/r/istex/istex-dl/builds/) with [ezmaster](https://github.com/Inist-CNRS/ezmaster).

-Or if you do not use ezmaste,  you can deploy istex-dl thanks to the [docker-compose.yml](https://github.com/istex/istex-dl/blob/master/docker-compose.yml) dedicated to production this way:
+Or if you do not use ezmaster, you can deploy istex-dl thanks to the [docker-compose.yml](https://github.com/istex/istex-dl/blob/master/docker-compose.yml) dedicated to production this way:

 ```bash
 curl https://raw.githubusercontent.com/istex/istex-dl/master/docker-compose.yml > docker-compose.istex-dl.yml